llamakc/LttR/README.md

  **Runtime Dependencies**

-This script depends on mplayer.
+This script depends on mpv.
 Install using your distro's preferred package management system.
-The script will error and instruct the user to install mplayer.
+The script will error and instruct the user to install mpv.